 Harmoneyes is run by Simon Astill and Sue Bailey-Douglas an award winning duo, who have been performing signed songs together for the past Seven years and have performed in the O2 Arena in London, the LG Arena in Birmingham, the Liverpool Echo Arena, Wembley Arena, Hull City Hall, Sheffield City Hall and the Jersey Opera House.
 They have performed signed songs alongside stars such as Matt Cardle, Alesha Dixon and Bars and Melody.

-We now provide Signed Singing tuition and performances as well as running two Community Signing Choir projects in Nottinghamshire and Derbyshire as well as providing Deaf Awareness Training for businesses and community organisations.
+We now provide Signed Singing tuition and performances as well as running a Community Signing Choir project in Nottinghamshire and Derbyshire as well as providing Deaf Awareness Training for businesses and community organisations.

 Simon has always had a fondness of music despite being profoundly Deaf and has wanted to share his love with other Deaf people through signed singing.